Kea: Conservation

 In the 1970s, the kea received partial protection after a census counted only 5,000 birds.
 The government agreed to investigate any reports of problem birds and have them removed from the land.
-In 1986 it was given absolute protection under the Wildlife Act 1953.
+In 1986 the kea was given absolute protection under the Wildlife Act 1953.
 Kea are also listed under Appendix II of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) meaning international export/import (including parts and derivatives) is regulated.

 Despite being classified as Nationally Endangered in the New Zealand Threat Classification System and endangered in the IUCN Red List and protected by law, kea are still deliberately shot.
 For example, in the late 1990s, a Fox Glacier resident killed 33 kea in the glacier car park and in 2008, two kea were shot in Arthur's Pass and stapled to a sign.

 Kea deaths due to traffic have prompted the NZ Transport Agency to install signs to help raise awareness, and to encourage people to slow down if necessary.
 In Fiordland National Park, there have been concerns that kea are particularly at risk from road traffic at the entrance to the Homer Tunnel.
 Kea have been regularly observed on the roadway, moving amongst vehicles waiting to pass through the one-way tunnel.
 People feeding the birds was one cause of the problem.
 In 2017, a gym for kea was built near the Homer tunnel entrance, in an attempt to lure the birds away from the road.

 A citizen science project called the "Kea Database" was launched in 2017 that allows for the recording of kea observations to an online database.
-If the recorded kea are banded, it is possible to match up observations with individual named birds, enabling the monitoring of the habits and behaviour of individual kea.
+If the recorded kea are banded, it is possible to match observations with individual named birds, enabling the monitoring of the habits and behaviour of individual kea.

-Some are calling for kea to be reintroduced into predator-free zones in the North Island.
-A former curator of Natural History at Whanganui Regional Museum, Dr Mike Dickison, told North & South magazine in the October 2018 issue that the birds would do well on Mt Ruapehu.
+Some are calling for kea to be reintroduced into predator-free zones on the North Island.
+A former curator of Natural History at Whanganui Regional Museum, Dr Mike Dickison, told North & South magazine in the October 2018 issue that the birds would do well on Mount Ruapehu.

 Kea conservation is supported by the NGO Kea Conservation Trust, founded in 2006 to protect kea.

 The total kea population was estimated at between 1,000 and 5,000 individuals in 1986, contrasting with another estimate of 15,000 birds in 1992.
 The kea's widespread distribution at low density across inaccessible areas prevents accurate estimates.
-Current estimates suggest a population of between 3000 and 7000 individuals.
+Estimates published in 2017 suggest a population of between 3,000 and 7,000 individuals.